knolog/Vim-config/README.md

-This is my `vimrc` and it is configured for my personal perference and workflow.
+This is my `vimrc` and it is configured for my personal preference and workflow.